nouwe-bridge/web/README.md

 #### Configure

-You need a `projectId` from the WalletConnect Cloud to run the Hyperlane Warp Route UI.
-Sign up to [WalletConnect Cloud](https://cloud.walletconnect.com) to create a new project.
+You will need a `projectId` from the WalletConnect Cloud to use the Nouwe Bridge UI.
+Sign up at [WalletConnect Cloud](https://cloud.walletconnect.com) to obtain a project ID.

 #### Build